 A few important notes about this recipe.
 It needs to be stored in the freezer.
 Pull out about 10 minutes before you want to cut and serve.
-Also, you can use miniature ramekins if you want individual sized cheesecakes.
-I went with the whole big pan and used a springform pan that is 11 inches in diameter.
-As you can tell, my cheesecake is not super thick.
-If you have a smaller pan, you will have a thicker cheesecake (I would have preferred that).
+Also, you can use miniature ramekins or even a muffin tin if you want individual sized cheesecakes (or if you don’t want to purchase a springform pan!).
+I went with the whole big pan and used a springform pan that is 9 inches in diameter.
+As you can tell, my cheesecake is not super thick, so you could feel free to use an 8inch for a thicker diameter.

 - For the Crust:

 - ⅓ cup coconut cream or full fat coconut milk

 - ¼ coconut oil